 In the early and mid-nineteenth century, the Underground Railroad secretly escorted tens of thousands of Southern enslaved people to Northern destinations, where slavery was illegal.
+(Read more and listen to our podcast about New York City and the Underground Railroad.)
 The African American publisher David Ruggles was born a freeman in Connecticut and moved to New York to energize the emerging abolitionist move- meant via the New York Vigilance Committee, one of the city’s most influential abolitionist collectives.

 And thank goodness David Ruggles was there.

 Below: One of the few extant depictions of David Ruggles

 At his home at 36 Lispenard Street (in today’s Tribeca neighborhood), Ruggles ran a printing press and reading room for abolitionist literature.
 He also sheltered an estimated 600 fugitive slaves here over the years, including in 1838 a man named Frederick Washington Bailey, who had escaped a life of slavery in Maryland.

 Under a new name, the abolitionist Frederick Douglass later wrote about how he felt arriving in New York.
 The following words are from the Life and Times of Frederick Douglass: From 1817-1882:

 “My free life began on the third of September, 1838.
 On the morning of the fourth of that month, after an anxious and most perilous but safe journey, I found myself in the big city of New York, a free man – one more added to the mighty throng which, like the confused waves of the troubled sea, surged to and fro between the lofty walls of Broadway.